Latest News

 DIFFICULT QUESTIONS

-Manifold, who has only been at the company for a little over a year now, is still causing controversy.
-Questions about the culture of the board were raised by Looney's abrupt departure and the strategic mistakes made by the firm.
-In recent months he restructured and trimmed the board, and brought in experienced oil-and-gas executives to address these concerns.
-Manifold stated in March that the changes would allow for "faster decision-making and a sharper oversight" which are both critical to driving long term shareholder value.
+Manifold, who has only been at the company for a little over a year now, is still being questioned about the board culture.
+This was brought to light by Looney's abrupt departure and the strategic mistakes made by the firm.
+In recent months, Manifold restructured and trimmed the board and brought in oil and gas executives with experience to address these concerns.
+Manifold stated in March that the changes would allow for "faster decision-making and a sharper oversight, both of which will be critical to driving long term shareholder value."

 Today, the words are hollow.

-The board announced Manifold’s appointment in July.
-It said that it followed a “rigorous and extensive?global search."
+The board announced Manifold’s appointment in July after a "rigorous and comprehensive global search."

-Amanda Blanc, a senior independent director on the board at the time, said that Albert's relentless focus is on performance.
-This will be well-suited to the needs of bp now and in the future.
+Amanda Blanc, a senior independent director on the board at the time, said that Albert's relentless focus is well-suited to the needs of bp now and in the future.

-BP's shareholders and staff are right to question any assurances regarding the selection process for the future chair and other senior appointments, given the recent track record of the board.
+BP's shareholders and staff are right to ask questions about prior due diligence, and any assurances regarding the selection process for the future chair and other senior appointments.

-BP wants to transform its culture and strategy.
-Unreliable directors could make this 'already difficult challenge near impossible.
+BP is transforming its culture and strategy.
+Unreliable boards could make an already difficult challenge near impossible.

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X. Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.